ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/layout.rst

 .. method:: add_layout_tabs([$tabs = array()[, $namespace = ''[, $channel_id = array()]]])

   Adds tabs and any associated fields to currently saved publish layouts.
-If there is an existing tab with the same name, the function will return false::
+If there is an existing tab with the same name, the method will return false::

     ee()->layout->add_layout_tabs($tabs);